 Tokyo where you can get a tie at the 7-11.
 I went and bought gloves because it was rainy and cold.

 A city of 35 million people.
-The biggest in the word.
-As I wandered around the streets of Tokyo I became overwhelmed with the fact the entire population of Canada was in this one city.
+The biggest in the world.
+As I wandered around the streets of Tokyo I became overwhelmed with the fact the entire population of my country was in this one city.

 I don’t want to give the impression that Tokyo wasn’t a bad city.
 I had a hard time in Tokyo, but I don’t think that was Tokyo’s fault.
 And normally I love travelling alone, but I found myself exhausted trying to navigate Tokyo on my own.
-Or trying to decide what to do every day, because I didn’t have a plan in Tokyo of things I had to do.
-And sometimes wandering around is amazing, to get inspiration is amazing, but when you’re in the biggest city in the world where do you start?
+Or trying to decide what to do every day, because I didn’t have a plan in Tokyo of things I should do.
+Sometimes wandering around to get inspiration is amazing, but when you’re in the biggest city in the world where do you start?

 Check Out Some More Posts About Tokyo on Take Me to the World